 About the estate:

 Christine and Jean-Yves Millaire cultivate their vineyards using biodynamic methods in Canon-Fronsac (7 hectares), Fronsac (2.5 hectares), and Bordeaux.
 The Canon-Fronsac stands out for its tannic structure, which complements the fruit—ripe to perfection—without sacrificing its refreshing finish.
-It offers excellent value for money.
+It offers excellent value for the price.

 Guide Hachette des vins